-"It's an arrow.
-It is fired by a bow, which makes a taut string do the work."
-"Like this," called the youngster impudently, and he shot another arrow into the air, then burst out laughing.
-He had light hair and a lithe body.
-BIK Shrugged.
-I was aiming to hit.
+"Do you realize you would have hit me if I hadn't been warned in time to duck?"
+Bik shrugged.
+"I was aiming to hit."
 Klorissa spoke hurriedly.
 "You must let me explain.
 Archery is an encouraged sport.
 It is competitive without requiring contact.
 We have contests among the boys using viewing only.
 Now I'm afraid some of the boys will aim at robots.
 It amuses them and it doesn't hurt the robots.
 I'm the only adult human on the estate and when the boy saw you, he must have assumed you were a robot."
 Baley listened.
 His mind was clearing, and the natural dourness of his long face intensified.
 He said, "Bik, did you think I was a robot?"
 "No," said the youngster.
 "You're an Earthman."
 "All right.
 Go now."
 Bik turned and raced off whistling.
 Baley turned to the robot.
 "You!
 How did the youngster know I was an Earthman, or weren't you with him when he shot?"
 "I was with him, master.
 I told him you were an Earthman."
 "Did you tell him what an Earthman was?"
 "Yes, master."
-'What is an Earthman?"
-"An inferior sort of human that ought not to be allowed on Solana because he breeds disease, master."
+"What is an Earthman?"
+"An inferior sort of human that ought not to be allowed on Solaria because he breeds disease, master."
 "And who told you that, boy?"
 The robot maintained silence.

 Baley said, "Do you know who told you?"
 "I do not, master.
 It is in my memory store."
 "So you told the boy I was a disease-breeding inferior and he immediately shot at me.
 Why didn't you stop him?"
+"I would have, master.
+I would not have allowed harm to come to a human, even an Earthman.
+He moved too quickly and I was not fast enough."
+"Perhaps you thought I was just an Earthman, not completely a human, and hesitated a bit."
+"No, master."
+It was said with quiet calm, but Baley's lips quirked grimly.
+The robot might deny it in all faith, but Baley felt that was exactly the factor involved.
+Baley said, "What were you doing with the boy?"
 "I was carrying his arrows, master."
 "May I see them?"
 He held out his hand.
 The robot approached and delivered a dozen of them.
 Baley put the original arrow, the one that had hit the tree, carefully at his feet, and looked the others over one by one.
 He handed them back and lifted the original arrow again.
-He said, 'Why did you give this particular arrow to the boy?"
+He said, "Why did you give this particular arrow to the boy?"
 "No reason, master.
-He had asked for an arrow some time earlier "I know what you explained.
+He had asked for an arrow some time earlier and this was the one my hand touched first.
+He looked about for a target, then noticed you and asked who the strange human was.
+I explained--" "I know what you explained.
 This arrow you handed him is the only one with gray vanes at the rear.
 The others have black vanes."
 The robot simply stared.